 A super badger brush is second best and can be found for a reasonable price on Amazon as well.
 With correct caring, you can expect a super badger brush to last you for at least a good ten years or more.
-The hair is also similar to top quality badger brushes, but generally cost less, so a better price for higher quality.
+The hair is also similar to top-quality badger brushes but generally costs less, so a better price for higher quality.

 The Silvertip Badger

 The silvertip badger brush is the cream of the crop when it comes to badger brushes.
 It is not unheard of to find a silvertip brush that runs more than $150, but it can last for next to forever.
 These are the brushes you probably imagine when you think of a classic wet shaving kit – silver tips with black bottoms.
 They also feel fantastic on your face.